-In order to secure net emission reductions in the methodology, the following reference emission factors will be applied depending on the grid to which a proposed project activity will connect in Chile:
+To secure net emission reductions in the methodology, the following reference emission factors will be applied depending on the grid to which a proposed project activity will connect in Chile:

-- Table 1 summarises the applied reference emission factors for the PV system(s) in a proposed project activity, which is directly connected to a regional grid, or connected to a regional grid via an internal grid not connecting to a captive power generator (PV Case 1). - Table 1 also summarises the applied reference emission factors for the PV system(s) in a proposed project activity, which is connected to an internal grid connecting to both a regional grid and a captive power generator (PV Case 2).
+- Table 1 summarises the applied reference emission factors for the biomass power plant in a proposed project activity, which is directly connected to a regional grid, or connected to a regional grid via an internal grid not connecting to a captive power generator (Case 1). - Table 1 also summarises the applied reference emission factors for the biomass power plant in a proposed project activity, which is connected to an internal grid connecting to both a regional grid and a captive power generator (Case 2).